Heavy Heavy Low Low: History

 Their final EP, Hospital Bomber, has been compared to their last album regarding the coarser vocals of Robert Smith and a decidedly different musical style.
 The instruments for Hospital Bomber were all recorded live in-studio, instead of being recorded track-by-track.
 This recording technique gave the album a rawer sound than their previous albums.
 In a 2010 interview discussing Hospital Bomber, Robert Smith said the track "We Incompetent Sperm" was his favorite off the EP.
 "I was sick at the time so my voice sounds different than the other songs and it's a song about an old, dirty woman who worries about everything."
 Praise was held for their experimenting with this newer sound.

 The band went on an indefinite hiatus in 2009 citing busy personal lives.

-Following the hiatus, members went on to start additional bands Downstaaiirs, I wanna Die, Donkeylips, and Riled.
-These outfits mostly played house shows and smaller venues.
-Dan started the rap group Dem Dam Thang Boys and is popular in the Kendama scene.
+Following the hiatus, members went on to play in various local bands.

 In 2019, Heavy Heavy Low Low began posting on Instagram new artwork for the album for a vinyl reissue of Courtside Seats to the Greatest Fuck of All Time released by Twelve Gauge Records.

 In July 2019, they announced they were reuniting to play a handful of shows in 2020 with the original lineup along the west coast.
 The tour was postponed due to the COVID-19 pandemic.
 They indicated that they still plan to play shows when possible.

 In 2020 they uploaded a previously unreleased live in-studio EP, Steak, Tits, Football (I Hate Myself).
 The EP was released on cassette by Illuminate My Heart Records and Larry Records, as well as vinyl release by Silent Pendulum Records.

 In 2021 Robbie Smith, Christopher and Andrew Fritter, along with Sam Pura formed Bone Cutter and released a self-titled EP through Twelve Gauge Records.

-In 2025, the band announced they will be releasing a new album called Pain Olympics.
+On April 20, 2025, the band released their first new album in 17 years, Pain Olympics.

+On January 26, 2026, Danny Rankin stated that the band had ended, accusing Robbie Smith of hijacking the band's Instagram account and using it to sell merchandise and keeping all of the profits to himself.
+Rankin also revealed that Smith had left the band weeks before the accusations.
+A day later, Smith confirmed he left the band after their most recent tour in late 2025, but claimed the rest of the band approved of selling merchandise, that Rankin never had access to the Instagram account in the first place, and that he and the other members did not want Rankin in the band anymore due to his "increasingly erratic and downright manic behavior" since their reunion in 2019.

+Robbie Smith, lead vocalist, was featured on the hit show “Border Security: Australia’s Front Line” where he mentions being a member of the band.